Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Personfradrag

 Personfradrag is a permanent personal deduction.
 In 2022 it amounted to 58 for the whole year.
-This deduction is also entered depending on the number of months in Norway, so for each month you are entitled to 250 kr deduction.
+This deduction is also entered depending on the number of months in Norway, so a deduction of NOK 250 is due for each month.
 The deduction is not visible on the tax return, so it cannot be verified outside of the tax calculation.
 Minstefradrag described earlier gives us an idea of the number of months entered by the office.
 Correction is required if minstefradrag was incorrectly calculated.
-Each incorrectly entered month gives a refund of CZK 1067!
+Each incorrectly entered month gives NOK 1067 refund!

 Commuting to work